malibanekg/gcrf-approximation/README.md

 _S2 = generate_random_graph(n2, 'ws', 80, -1);_<br />

 ## Results
-The `results/` folder contains the outputs of the experiments, including prediction accuracy and computational performance metrics.
+Please contact the authors of the paper for more details.

 ## Contact
 For any questions or issues, please contact: